Creating that Eye-Catching Garden

 Finish Up with Accents

 The beauty of a well-planned flower garden is worth the effort it takes to design and plant.
-When gardeners choose and arrange flowers with care, the rewards can be seen every year.
+When gardeners choose and arrange flowers carefully, the rewards can be seen yearly.
 Flower gardens are beautiful, relaxing, and fun to observe, and there’s always something new to enjoy as changing seasons bring fresh waves of blossoms.